 By Daniel Ray.
 Last Updated On 21st March 2022.
 Most of us use public streets, roads and footpaths on a daily basis to commute to work, to complete the school run or when going to the shops.
 You may not be aware, but if you’re injured on a public street because of an accident caused by some form of negligence, you may be able to make a public footpath personal injury claim.

-This guide will explain what you should do in the event of an accident but if you would like to get in touch, you can contact us here.
+This guide will explain what you should do in the event of an accident but if you would like to get in touch, you can contact us through our website.